ng2-ui/auto-complete/ISSUE_TEMPLATE.md

 **IMPORTANT**
-Please be specific with an example
+_Please be specific with an example.
+Issues may be closed immediately if there is no example withe unclear requirements_

 **Steps to reproduce and a minimal demo**